 All Souls Fundraising Ball

-On 31.10.19 we will be holding our first ever Fundraising Ball as a way of showcasing what we do and with the hope of raising finance that can go against programme delivery and match funding.
-Book your tickets here.
+On 31.10.19 we held our first ever Fundraising Ball as a way of showcasing what we do and with the hope of raising finance that can go against programme delivery and match funding.
+Money raised from this event will go to support our aspiration of a new creative community hub in the centre of Blackpool.

 Artistic Director Melanie Whitehead has over 20-years of working for such organisations as Royal Shakespeare Company, National Theatre, Geese Theatre, Touring Consortium Theatre Company, The Lowry, Blackpool Grand Theatre and LeftCoast and she maintains a large network of relationships with excellent practitioners.
 She believes passionately in the power of participation in and access to the arts as important and effective tools for individual and social change.